greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/pg_dump.html.md

 -C \| --create
 :   Begin the output with a command to create the database itself and reconnect to the created database. \(With a script of this form, it doesn't matter which database in the destination installation you connect to before running the script.\) If `--clean` is also specified, the script drops and recreates the target database before reconnecting to it.
 This option is only meaningful for the plain-text format.
 For the archive formats, you may specify the option when you call [pg\_restore](pg_restore.html).

--E encoding \| --encoding=encoding
+-E \<encoding\> \| --encoding=\<encoding\>
 :   Create the dump in the specified character set encoding.
 By default, the dump is created in the database encoding. \(Another way to get the same result is to set the `PGCLIENTENCODING` environment variable to the desired dump encoding.\)

--f file \| --file=file
+-f \<file\> \| --file=\<file\>
 :   Send output to the specified file.
 This parameter can be omitted for file-based output formats, in which case the standard output is used.
 It must be given for the directory output format however, where it specifies the target directory instead of a file.
 In this case the directory is created by `pg_dump` and must not exist before.

 -F p\|c\|d\|t \| --format=plain\|custom\|directory\|tar
 :   Selects the format of the output. format can be one of the following:

-:   p \| plain — Output a plain-text SQL script file \(the default\).
+- p \| plain — Output a plain-text SQL script file \(the default\).

-:   c \| custom — Output a custom archive suitable for input into [pg\_restore](pg_restore.html).
+- c \| custom — Output a custom archive suitable for input into [pg\_restore](pg_restore.html).
 Together with the directory output format, this is the most flexible output format in that it allows manual selection and reordering of archived items during restore.
 This format is compressed by default and also supports parallel dumps.

-:   d \| directory — Output a directory-format archive suitable for input into `pg_restore`.
+- d \| directory — Output a directory-format archive suitable for input into `pg_restore`.
 This will create a directory with one file for each table and blob being dumped, plus a so-called Table of Contents file describing the dumped objects in a machine-readable format that `pg_restore` can read.
 A directory format archive can be manipulated with standard Unix tools; for example, files in an uncompressed archive can be compressed with the `gzip` tool.
 This format is compressed by default.

-:   t \| tar — Output a tar-format archive suitable for input into [pg\_restore](pg_restore.html).
+- t \| tar — Output a tar-format archive suitable for input into [pg\_restore](pg_restore.html).
 The tar format is compatible with the directory format; extracting a tar-format archive produces a valid directory-format archive.
 However, the tar format does not support compression.
 Also, when using tar format the relative order of table data items cannot be changed during restore.

--j njobs \| --jobs=njobs
+-j \<njobs\> \| --jobs=\<njobs\>
-:   Run the dump in parallel by dumping njobs tables simultaneously.
+:   Run the dump in parallel by dumping \<njobs\> tables simultaneously.
 This option reduces the time of the dump but it also increases the load on the database server.
 You can only use this option with the directory output format because this is the only output format where multiple processes can write their data at the same time.

 :   > **Note** Parallel dumps using `pg_dump` are parallelized only on the query dispatcher \(coordinator\) node, not across the query executor \(segment\) nodes as is the case when you use `gpbackup`.

-:   `pg_dump` will open njobs + 1 connections to the database, so make sure your [max\_connections](../../ref_guide/config_params/guc-list.html) setting is high enough to accommodate all connections.
+:   `pg_dump` will open \<njobs\> + 1 connections to the database, so make sure your [max\_connections](../../ref_guide/config_params/guc-list.html) setting is high enough to accommodate all connections.

 :   Requesting exclusive locks on database objects while running a parallel dump could cause the dump to fail.
 The reason is that the `pg_dump` coordinator process requests shared locks on the objects that the worker processes are going to dump later in order to make sure that nobody deletes them and makes them go away while the dump is running.
 If another client then requests an exclusive lock on a table, that lock will not be granted but will be queued waiting for the shared lock of the coordinator process to be released.
 Consequently, any other access to the table will not be granted either and will queue after the exclusive lock request.
 This includes the worker process trying to dump the table.
 Without any precautions this would be a classic deadlock situation.
 To detect this conflict, the `pg_dump` worker process requests another shared lock using the `NOWAIT` option.
 If the worker process is not granted this shared lock, somebody else must have requested an exclusive lock in the meantime and there is no way to continue with the dump, so `pg_dump` has no choice but to cancel the dump.